CS107-off-piste/cs107-FinalProject/README.md

 ### Compilation

-The Off Piste library can be compiled with.
+The Off Piste library can be compiled with the following commands.
 By default, this compiles the library to a `.dylib` on a Mac and `.so` on other Unix systems.

 ```
 $ ./config.sh --3pl #build 3rd party testing libraries
 $ ./config.sh --library #build OffPiste library and run tests
 ```

+The resultant library and header files can be found in `OffPiste/install/`.

 On a Mac, to build the library in `.so` format, use:
 ```